v14dz/fsnoop/README.md

 The first four lines tells which directories are being monitored.
 By default, those directories are system's world-writable directories.
-Following lines are Fsnoop events (one per line).
+Next lines are Fsnoop events (one per line).

-An event begins with an action character (placed between brackets) where:
+An event begins with an action character (placed between brackets):

   - 'C' is for Create;
   - 'M' is for Modify (means that metadata changed: permissions,